faberuser/kings-raid-daily/README.md

 ## What can this script do
 - Do all dailies except consume stamina and feed lil raider
+- Auto launch emulators in a configured time to do dailies
+- Detect game crash and relaunch
 - Auto LOH after done all dailies
-- Auto launch emulators in a configured time to do dailies
-- You can exclude scoring content like WB or LOV in doing list
+- You can exclude scoring content like LoV/LoH or WB in doing list

 ## Installations
 * Python > 3.8.x